Answers to frequently asked questions about Heurist can be found below. This information may be updated as the need arises.

 Can I import existing sets of terms into my Heurist database?

 There is an Import button in the term tree editing function which will read a text file containing terms, one to a line, and optionally extended labels and standard alpha/numeric codes, if available.
-Terms can be imported it any left when the hierarchy.

 Does Heurist allow me to export data as in as Linked open data?